Finding Mentorship in Ann Arbor

 As the time for questions came to an end, Dunrie asked all the participants to share what types of support they are looking for, and what support they can offer to others.
 More than one person offered to help others by talking them out of signing up for classes or certifications they didn’t need, and others offered connections or resources that had helped them.

 Unlike a formal mentorship program, the Cahoots Mentorship Circle is designed to be organic and accessible - no application process, no forced matches, just genuine, open conversations.
-At the end of the day, it’s not just about finding a mentor - it’s about fostering a sense of community where professionals feel understood and comfortable asking for help and support.
+Mentorship is a deeply personal connection, but for those looking to find a mentor, our team had the following advice:

 How to Get Involved with Cahoots Mentorship Circle